 Hardware

-All TOOOL Lockpick Villages feature high quality hardware in order to maximize the attendee enjoyment and ease-of-learning.
-It makes a world of difference to first try lockpicking on hardware that is not beat-up, old, and broken.
-We will work with you to supply the necessary locks and tools at a fraction of what they would cost in retail shops.
+All TOOOL Lockpick Villages feature equipment and hardware reserved for Lockpick Villages as well as equipment owned by individual members.
+Both village and personal equipment are regularly maintained and updated.
+It makes a world of difference to first try lock picking on hardware that is not misused, old, and broken.
+We are happy to supply the necessary locks and tools to support your Lockpick Village.

 Event Admission